Past Conference Details

 11:00am – ASPERA Town Hall

-A chance to share your views how ASPERA works and what the organisation could be focusing on for the next few years.
+A chance to share views on how ASPERA works and the focus for the organisation over the next few years.
+Acknowledgement of service to two longstanding members of the ASPERA community, Adjunct Associate Professor Gillian Leahy and Dr Alison Wotherspoon.
 Hosted by Dr Bettina Frankham and the ASPERA Executive Committee.

 2:00pm – Developing Excellent Research Supervision